superfly/fly_postgres_elixir/README.md

 This also works when modifying the database too.

+### Using Ecto Queries in Migrations

+If you are trying to run an Ecto Query in a Migration, it will fail when using `MyApp.Repo.insert(...)` or `MyApp.Repo.update(...)`.

+The solution is to explicitly use the local repo instead.

+`MyApp.Repo.Local.insert(...)` or `MyApp.Repo.Local.update(...)`

+**Explanation:**

+It doesn't work to use the repo wrapper because the Tracker started in your `MyApp.Application` hasn't been started.
+You application is not started because you can have GenServers that make queries and interact with the database.
+When running migrations, those parts of the application shouldn't be running because the very structure of the database can change.

+It is safe to use `MyApp.Repo.Local` because on Fly.io, migrations are run in the primary region that already has direct access to the writable database.

+In general, it is discouraged to use `.update(...)`, `.insert(...)`, and `.delete(...)` statements in migrations.
+For more information on why that presents problems and alternative options, check out [this section](https://fly.io/phoenix-files/backfilling-data/) of the [Safe Ecto Migrations](https://fly.io/phoenix-files/safe-ecto-migrations/) series.

 ## LSN Polling

 The library polls the local database for what point in the replication process